bikasaha/Adversarial_Planner/README.md

-# Adversarial Planner Framework Project
+# Adversarial Planner: On the Adversarial Planning Capabilities of LLMs.

 **Adversarial Planner** is a lightweight Python framework for evaluating whether LLM agents can perform adaptive adversarial planning under uncertainty, contradiction, and changing cyber state.